vimc/orderly.server/inst/schema/spec.md

 Accepts the query parameter `ref`, to try running the report against a particular git reference (e.g., a branch or a commit).

 Accepts the query parameter `timeout`, which sets the the number of seconds to wait before the job is terminated.
-The default is 600s (10 minutes).
+The default is 10800s (3 hours).

 Returns information to query the status of the report via the next endpoint